 This marker is a top option if you want a straightforward, glow-in-the-dark marker that shows up in the dark without a black light.
 It features a fine tip and works best on fabrics, particularly dark ones.
 The ink stays permanent even after many cycles in the washing machine, but to achieve the best results, you should heat-set your embellished fabric with an iron, so be sure to factor this time into your projects.
 You also need to apply a lot of ink to get a strong glow, making this marker ideal for light work or small-scale projects.

 5. Krink K-55 Acrylic Paint Marker

-Krink’s markers are favored by graffiti artists, who like their feel, inkiness, and visibility.
-Even if you aren’t in the business of tagging, these are an excellent choice to make unmissable works—like, say, an outdoor mural.
+Krink’s markers are favored by street artists, who like their feel, inkiness, and visibility.
+These are an excellent choice to make unmissable works—like, say, an outdoor mural.
 The paint has a satisfyingly smooth and consistent flow—to the point that it can be a little drippy—as well as wonderful vibrancy and opacity.
 Colors are easy to spot in the daytime but radiate under a black light.